 Curb appeal is huge when it comes to buying and selling real estate.
 So getting the outside of your home in tip top shape can lure in the most amount of buyers.

-Simple things like landscaping or new potted plants can aid in the outside appeal of your home but one of the biggest things you can do with almost 100% return is replace your garage doors (if they need replacing that is).
+Simple things like landscaping or new potted plants can aid in the outside appeal of your home.
+But one big improvement with almost 100% return is replace your garage doors (if they need replacing that is).

-As garage doors make up a large percentage of the outside of your home, if they are one of the main points of view when driving up to your house, having them in perfect condition will do wonders to the perceived state of your property.
+Garage doors make up a large percentage of the outside of your home.
+So if they are in plain sight when driving up to your house, having them in perfect condition will do wonders to the perceived state of your property.

-It seems like a minor upgrade but can make a huge difference when getting your home ready for the market.
-Again, as with painting, you will want to look for neutral colours that blend well with the outside facade of your home.
+It seems like a minor upgrade but painting a front door make a huge difference when getting your home ready for the market.
+You will want to look for neutral colours that blend well with the outside facade of your home.
 You want clean lines and a fresh feel to your front porch, as prospective buyers first impressions are crucial.
+It also can’t hurt to consider what door colors principles of feng shui might find appropriate.

 Look at your front door hardware with a critical eye.